mask

-Enhancing surveillance and enhancing transparency
+Enhancing surveillance and transparency

 The draft introduces several practical improvements, most notably the enhancement of post-clearance inspections related to origin declarations by businesses.
 It expands the range of violations to include document forgery and false self-certification.
-Additionally, the draft mandates the application of digital technology to manage electronic certificates of origin (e-C/O), facilitating more accurate and transparent origin traceability.
+Additionally, the draft mandates the application of digital technology to manage electronic certificates of origin (e-C/O), facilitating more accurate and transparent traceability.

 Clarifying preferential and non-preferential rules of origin